 Hoe Grange Holidays is a relaxing retreat on the edge of the Peak District National Park.
-For over a year, Hoe Grange was on our bucket list, so when the chance came to visit, we were very excited.
+For over a year, Hoe Grange was on our bucket list, so we were very excited when the chance came to visit.

 What made our visit even more special was that we visited over Disabled Access Day weekend.
-This meant, we not only got to stay in a luxury accessible cabin but also meet the access day brief of visiting somewhere we’d never been before.
+This meant we got to stay in a luxury accessible cabin and meet the access day brief of seeing somewhere we’d never been before.

-As you know, from a health point of view, the beginning of the year has been tough.
-So tough, we were forced to cancel a number of trips and it also meant we made few travel plans for the future because travelling was just too painful.
+From a health point of view, the beginning of the year has been challenging.
+So tough, we were forced to cancel several trips, and it also meant we made few travel plans for the future because travelling was just too painful.

 But, I wouldn’t be much of a travel blogger if I stopped travelling altogether, nor would I be able to encourage you to travel if I wasn’t prepared to push through the pain myself.

 Yes, we’ve changed the way we travel, no more 8-hour drives in the car or long distance walks.
 We are finding ways to travel differently, figuring out what works and travelling that way instead.

 Isn’t that what travelling with a disability is all about?

 We now travel slower than we did, spend more time in one place and enjoy what we’re doing because who knows how long it will last?